 Keep in mind, there are other cards that earn more points on cell phone bill payments.
-For example, you earn 5X Chase Ultimate Rewards points per $1 on cell phone bill payments with the Ink Plus (no longer available to new applicants) and Ink Cash.
+For example, you earn 5X Chase Ultimate Rewards points per $1 on cell phone bill payments with the Ink Plus (no longer available to new applicants).

 But I think having the $600 cell phone protection is worth earning fewer points.